dhoyle/splicedocs-jekyll/pages/BestPractices/LoadManagement/OlapServers.md

 Splice Machine supports the use of multiple OLAP (analytical query processing) servers, each of which has its own YARN queue.
 The Splice Machine queues are role-based, which means that the role assigned to the user submitting a query defines which OLAP server will run the query.

-Multiple OLAP servers are also referred to as *multiple swim lanes;* they allow you to specify how different queries are prioritized into lanes.
+Multiple OLAP servers are sometimes referred to as *multiple swim lanes;* they allow you to specify how different queries are prioritized into lanes.
 You can take advantage of this feature to:

 * Isolate certain workloads (*resource isolation*) so that they don't interfere with other workloads.
 * Reserve cluster capacity for specific queries so that those queries will not  be blocked by other long-running queries.